unoplatform/uno/doc/articles/uno-publishing-desktop-macos-advanced.md

 #### Including assemblies debugging symbols (.pdb) files

-dotnet debugging symbols (`.pdb`) are generally included in released applications since it helps to provide better stack trace and help developers resolving issues.
-As such they are, by default, included inside the app bundle.
+dotnet debugging symbols (`.pdb`) are generally included in released applications since they help to provide better stack traces and help developers resolve issues.
+As such, they are, by default, included inside the app bundle.

-If you wish to remove them anyway you can do so by adding the `-p:UnoMacOSIncludeDebugSymbols=false` on the CLI.
+If you wish to remove them anyway, you can do so by adding the `-p:UnoMacOSIncludeDebugSymbols=false` on the CLI.

 ```bash
 dotnet publish -f net8.0-desktop -p:SelfContained=true -p:PackageFormat=app -p:UnoMacOSIncludeDebugSymbols=false